12 Days

 4hrs

 This day marks a rest day of your trekking journey.
-As we ascend in altitude, acclimatization is crucial to letting our bodies adapt to the changes in atmospheric pressure and oxygen level.
+As we ascend in altitude, acclimatization is crucial for our bodies to adapt to changes in atmospheric pressure and oxygen levels.
 Though it’s a rest day, you’ll be exploring the local village and nearby settlements on this day.

 On this day, you can choose to visit Birendra Taal or Pung Gyen Gompa.
 Both are located near Samagaon and offer spectacular views of Mt.
 Manaslu.
 Whether you visit the lake in the heart of the mountain or a beautiful Buddhist monastery in the lap of the Himalayas, you’ll be rewarded with stunning sights and marvelous experiences.